iamdtang/skaterdav85.github.io/_posts/2016-01-23-ember-data-and-custom-apis-5-common-serializer-customizations.md

 model.get('id');
 ```

 If all of your records use a property like `_id` as the `id`, then you might want to override `primaryKey` in an application serializer.
-If you want to override the id field for a specific model, such as in this example, then you might want to create a model specific serializer.
+If you want to override `id` for a specific model such as in this example, then you might want to create a model specific serializer.

 ## Conclusion